tenable/terrascan/deploy/helm-charts/README.md

 # Helm chart for deploying terrascan in server mode

 This chart deploys terrascan as a server within your kubernetes cluster.
-By default it runs just terrascan by itself, but user creates namespace and secrets.
+By default it runs just terrascan by itself, but, user creates namespace and secrets.

-In server mode, terrascan will act both as an API server for performing remote scans of IAC, as well as a validating admission webook for a Kubernetes cluster.
+In server mode, terrascan will act both as an API server for performing remote scans of IAC, as well as a validating admission webhook for a Kubernetes cluster.
 Further details can be found in the [main documentation](https://docs.accurics.com/projects/accurics-terrascan/en/latest/).

 ## Usage